godotengine/godot-docs/classes/class_node.rst

 Prints all orphan nodes (nodes outside the :ref:`SceneTree<class_SceneTree>`).
 Useful for debugging.

 \ **Note:** This method only works in debug builds.
-Does nothing in a project exported in release mode.
+It does nothing in a project exported in release mode.

 .. rst-class:: classref-item-separator